raman-bajwa/raman-bajwa/README.md

-- 👋 Hi, I’m Ramanpreet, having 1+ year of experience in MERN-Stack development.
+- 👋 Hi, I’m Ramanpreet, having 1+ year of experience in MERN-Stack Development.
-- i'm passionate about React, V8 and Cloud.
+- I'm passionate about React, V8 and Cloud.
-- loves to contribute to open-source projects.
+- Loves to contribute to open-source projects.

 <!---
 raman-bajwa/raman-bajwa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.